Posted on Industry Canada website:

 RSS-111 shall be used in conjunction with RSS-Gen for general specifications and information relevant to the equipment for which this standard applies.

-The transmit power shall be measured in conducted mode, using a peak detector, over a period of continuous transmission of sufficient duration such that the acquired trace is maximized.
-Video averaging is not allowed.
+The transmit power shall be measured in conducted mode, using a root-mean-square (RMS) power detector, over a period of continuous transmission.

 The transmitter power spectral density shall be measured over a bandwidth of 1 MHz or 99% of the emission bandwidth, whichever is less, with the power measured as per Section 4.1.
 A resolution bandwidth less than the measurement bandwidth can be used provided that the measured power is integrated to show total power over the measurement bandwidth.